-Dr. Elijah Pierick is Adjunct Faculty with multiple schools and colleges on the island, Officer in the Air Force Reserves, and Pastor with Foursquare.
+Dr. Elijah Pierick is Adjunct Faculty with multiple schools and colleges on the island, former Officer in the Air Force Reserves, and Pastor with Foursquare.

 Within the medical community, Dr. Elijah served as a Chaplain and Ethics Committee member for hospice.
 Elijah has also organized a return to school backpack drive for the kids of Papakōlea and has volunteered with numerous non-profits on the island from supporting the houseless to environmental beach cleanups.
 He has officiated many OIA & ILH games at Waipahu and Campbell High School.
 Plus, he traveled to the Philippines 3 times giving missional and humanitarian support after typhoon Yolanda.